antonio24073/.conky/README.md

 The project is paralyzed.
-It has some bugs and I stop it.
+It has some bugs and I stopped it.

 ![alt text](./Screenshot-20210108114742-1363x767.png)
 ![alt text](./Screenshot-20210108205741-1364x767.png)